PseudoDevs/IamGhost/FATAL19.md

-Last updated: 2024-04-02 18:46:16
+Last updated: 2024-04-02 18:46:50
-Random Quote: Friendship is essentially a partnership. - Aristotle
+Random Quote: The most important thing is transforming our minds, for a new way of thinking, a new outlook: we should strive to develop a new inner world. - Dalai Lama